Locations

 Action:

 Document Everything and Review the Fine Print: As you push through negotiations, make sure every concession–a discount, a free service, a special condition, or a flexible term–is captured in writing and ends up in the final EA documentation.
-Insist on clarity in the contract on pricing, caps, and any promises.
-Before signing, perform a line-by-line review of the order forms and terms against your understanding of the agreement.
+Insist on clarity in the contract regarding pricing, caps, and any promises made.
+Before signing, review the order forms and terms line by line against your understanding of the agreement.

 Considerations: